 Which is best, WordPress or Drupal?

-There’s no easy answer to this question.
+There’s no easy answer to this question of which is the best CMS.
 While we’ve tried to summarize some key areas where the systems differ, both WordPress and Drupal are great choices depending on your specific needs.

 If you still have trouble deciding, we can help.
 Korcomptenz is a US-based web, mobile, and marketing technology services provider headquartered in New Jersey.
 We have 16+ years of experience on a wide variety of different systems including Kentico, WordPress, Drupal, Mautic and more.
 Contact us now to get an assessment on which Content Management System is best suited for your needs and how to best leverage it to grow your business.